eddiezane/sendgrid-actionmailer/README.md

 An ActionMailer adapter to send email using SendGrid's HTTPS Web API (instead of SMTP).

-> THIS FORK IS AIMED TO PROVIDE WITH RAILS v5 AND SENDGRID v5 COMPATABILITY.
-IT'S EXPERIMENTAL AND HAVE NOT TESTS YET.
+> THIS FORK IS AIMED TO PROVIDE COMPATABILITY WITH RAILS v5 AND SENDGRID v5.
+IT'S EXPERIMENTAL AND HAVE NO TESTS YET.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'sendgrid-actionmailer'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install sendgrid-actionmailer
+    gem 'sendgrid-actionmailer', github: 'dikond/sendgrid-actionmailer', branch: 'sendgrid_5'

 ## Usage